 Mr. Stadvec has had articles and stories published in the Akron Beacon Journal and Cleveland Plain Dealer news papers and also in magazines including Flying, The AOPA Pilot, General Aviation News, Historic Aviation, Reader’s Digest, Highway Magazine plus many other newspapers and trade publications.
 A screenplay, Mound Street Tigers was optioned by Place Productions.
 He has written eighteen books on aviation subjects that were published and marketed by Essco Aircraft.
 He has written three novels; ‘Even Kings Must Fall’, ‘Lily Marlene’ and ‘Mound Street Tigers’, that are making the rounds of publishers.

-Mr. Stadvec spent thirteen years active and Reserve status with the Army Air Corps and Air Force leaving with the rank of First Lieutenant.
+Mr. Stadvec spent eighteen years active and Reserve status with the Army Air Corps and Air Force leaving with the rank of First Lieutenant.

-He also had a brief Airline career with Capital Airlines, then started his own freight airline and flying school, Shawnee Airways, where he was President and Chief Pilot until retiring.
+He also had a brief Airline career with Capital and Eastern Airlines, then started his own freight airline and flying school, Shawnee Airways, where he was President and Chief Pilot until retiring.

 In 2012 he was inducted into the University of Akron Hall of Fame and received the Mike Krino award for achievement.